Yong Fa : Restaurant Review

 Sometimes a single dish turns out so big that it is enough for four people, if you pair it with individual cups of rice, as it was with Stir fried beans with mince, ordered by my pal .'Twas successful cooking, with a sea of immaculately diced toothsome beans, with the mince adding fullness and savoury heft.
 Quail egg salad, at a very reasonable $12, had a remarkable quantity of two dozen eggs ! , excellently accessorized with sun choy greens to cut the creamy yolks, the only quibble being the slightly leathery integument of the preserved petites.

 Fish Hot Pot with fried bread is a big favourite here, and though it is generously portioned, its $49 charge was at least ten dollars too many and not quite the flavour riot others had pumped it up to be.
-Served in a steel pot with fire still lit underneath to keep the liquid bubbling, the broth was a mild sweetish concoction well suited to mopping up with rice, while chunks of fish, likely blue cod, had been admirably left bone-in to enhance the flavour ).
+Served in a steel pot with fire still lit underneath to keep the liquid bubbling, the broth was a mild sweetish concoction well suited to mopping up with rice, while chunks of fish, likely blue cod, had been admirably left bone-in to enhance the flavour.
 My friend had once ordered spicy beef with bamboo shoots.
-Some of you already know my mammal-sparing rule, now more than a year old, and yes it was completely barbaric of me to slaughter the rule and I hear some vestigeal critic in me reporting that the meat was tender with an excellent chilli sauce (not that different from Andhra style chilli chicken) avec exemplary bamboo shoots of refreshing succulence and even gentle aroma devoid of any bad funk.
+Some of you already know my mammal-sparing rule, now more than a year old, and yes it was completely barbaric of me to slaughter the rule and I hear some vestigeal critic in me reporting that the meat was tender with an excellent chilli sauce (not that different from Andhra style chilli chicken) avec exemplary bamboo shoots of refreshing succulence.
+This vegetable is notoriously difficult to get right and I have had some positively awful Konkani versions of it (called "Keerlu") but these here even sported gentle aroma devoid of any bad funk.

 Home-cooks should note how pleasantly doused the Stir fried Chicken with Octopus was in a visually inconspicuous sauce humming with the zing of bell peppers and garlic.
 Succulent chunks of surf and turf dovetailed, the chicken soft to the point of being limp, while baby octopus had virtually no flavour (perhaps it will have never have it anyway) but it was at indubitably tender (a major triumph for those who've endured the trauma of chewy rubbery octopus).